Sesbbva/excel-data-analysis/README.md

 ## Excel Data Analysis – Blue Lake Sports

 ### Overview
-This project analyzes transaction data for a sporting goods company using Microsoft Excel.
+This project analyzes transaction and tax data for a sporting goods company using Microsoft Excel.
-The goal was to transform raw data into meaningful insights using data cleaning, analysis, and visualization techniques.
+The goal was to transform raw data into meaningful insights through data cleaning, analysis, and structured financial calculations.

 ### Key Tasks

 - Imported raw data from a text file into Excel
 - Cleaned and structured the dataset into a usable table
-- Filtered and sorted data to focus on key categories
+- Sorted and filtered data to focus on key categories
 - Built a PivotTable to analyze transactions by department
-- Created a PivotChart to visualize results
+- Created a PivotChart to visualize transaction distribution
-- Designed a Sunburst chart to show hierarchical relationships (City → Department)
+- Designed a Sunburst chart to represent hierarchical relationships (City → Department)
+- Performed tax calculations using XLOOKUP and structured lookup tables
+- Built formulas using order of operations to calculate total sales with tax
-- Applied Excel formulas such as XLOOKUP and SUMPRODUCT
+- Applied SUMPRODUCT and range-based calculations
+- Created summary calculations across multiple cities and product categories
+- Applied financial formatting (Accounting format) for reporting
+- Developed a structured report for transaction and tax analysis

 ### Key Insights